CAEP Accreditation Status

 CAEP’s adverse actions are denial of accreditation if an EPP has not previously been accredited by CAEP and revocation of accreditation if an EPP is currently CAEP-accredited or has maintained continuous accreditation through one of the two legacy organizations (NCATE or TEAC).
 The Accreditation Council determines whether adverse action should be taken under the following circumstances:

-- Findings from a site visit reveal that an EPP does not meet or no longer meets two (2) or more CAEP Standards.
+- Findings from a site review reveal that an EPP does not meet or no longer meets two (2) or more CAEP Standards.

 - An EPP does not come into compliance with CAEP Standards (e.g., address a stipulation) within the specified time frame.